lobennett/openneuro_glmfitlins/README.md

 ```

 This step:
-- Trims initial volumes from preprocessed BOLD data and confound files if calibration/dummy volumes exist
+- Trims initial volumes from preprocessed BOLD data and confound files, if needed, if calibration/dummy volumes `dummy_volumes` flag in the details JSON `> 0` (writes out files to `derivatives_alt` subfolder)
-- Modifies events files if needed based on the `preproc_events` flag in the details JSON
+- Modifies events files (currently in place), if needed, based on the `preproc_events` flag in the details JSON
 - The modified BOLD and/confounds files are saved to `derivatives_alt` fMRIPrep subfolder.
 Associated `.json` files are moved, too, that provided important metadata for FitLins.

 **Important**: For event preprocessing, you must create a study-specific function in `modify_events.py`.
 Example: